Thesis/Project Student Process

 Students who desire to register for their thesis/project credit(s) must first form a committee of faculty who will supervise and grade their efforts and results of their work.
 A supervisory committee will consist of a student’s Faculty Advisor (who will serve as Committee Chair) and at least 2-3 additional faculty members.
 At least two of the committee members must be faculty whose primary appointment is in the Computing & Software Systems Division.
 The Chair of the Committee and at least one-half of the total membership must be members of the graduate faculty.

 Students must submit a signed Request to Form a Supervisory Committee to the CSS Graduate Advisor to obtain an entry code to register for the class.
-Included with the signed form should be a proposal (minimally 3 pages) addressing the questions asked in section 2 of the form.
-Please follow the proposal guidelines detailed in the link below:
+Included with the signed form should be a proposal (minimum of 3 pages, maximum of 6 pages) addressing the questions asked in section 2 of the form.
+Please follow the proposal guidelines detailed in the link below.
+You can use the proposal template to aid in constructing your proposal, and you can use the rubric to evaluate that your proposal is complete.

 Before submitting the form, students are expected to attend another students CSS master’s project or thesis final examination & defense.
 View the Thesis/Project Final Exam Schedule.